The importance of magnification effects in galaxy-galaxy lensing: Discussion conclusions

 \section{Discussion \& conclusions}

-In this paper we quantified the impact of magnification on the GGL signals and halo-mass estimates.
+In this paper, we quantified the impact of magnification on the GGL signals and halo-mass estimates.
 Magnification changes the observed galaxy number counts on the sky, which has an impact on the measured tangential shear profiles.
 It is important to note that magnification affects lens galaxies as well as source galaxies.
 Analyses of tangential shear profiles, such as estimates of the excess mass density profiles or halo mass, are therefore biased if they ignore lens or source magnification.
 Our estimates with ray-tracing simulations and synthetic galaxy populations show that the number count slopes of sources and lenses are the most important quantities that determine the relative strength of the bias.
-Whereas the analytical estimate for the bias on the GGL profile caused by magnification of lenses was known before, the one caused by magnification of the source population has not been derived before to our knowledge.
+While the analytical estimate for the bias on the GGL profile caused by magnification of lenses was known before, to our knowledge the one caused by magnification of the source population has not previously been derived.

-How magnification affects tangential shear profiles can be seen in the Figs.~\ref{pic:shearprofs} to \ref{pic:evollens}.
-We study the magnification effect from lenses and sources individually and compare them to our analytic estimates.
-The latter are leading-order estimates and describe the numerical results in most cases very well.
+How magnification affects tangential shear profiles can be seen in Figs.~\ref{pic:shearprofs} to \ref{pic:evollens}, where we varied the local slope of lens and sources galaxies \ads\ and the lens redshift \zd.
+We studied the magnification effect from lenses and sources individually and compared them to our analytic estimates.
+The latter are leading-order estimates and describe the numerical results very well in most cases.
 One of the surprising results, shown in Fig.\,\ref{pic:sheardiff_source}, is that the weak lensing approximation for the impact of magnification on source counts can significantly fail if the count slope is steep.
-Hence, the validity of the commonly used approximation needs to be checked, depending on its application.
+Hence, the validity of the commonly used approximation for the number density of sources needs to be checked, depending on its application.